lowrycode/ski-arise-project/README.md

 ## All-Packages Page

 This page allows users to browse all the package holidays that the company offers.
-Users arrive at this page either from the top navigation menu or one of the buttons in the Popular Package section of the homepage.
+Users arrive at this page either from the top navigation menu or from one of the buttons in the Popular Package section of the homepage.

-At the top of the page, users see the main page heading with a supporting description so that users know where they are on the site and what to expect to find on this page.
+At the top of the page, users see the main page heading with a supporting description so that they know where they are on the site and what to expect to find on this page.
 The icon keys are positioned immediately below this.

 Information about each of the packages is summarised on a card.
 It includes further information about the resort and accommodation alongside supporting images.